rmjordas/alys/docs/FAQ.md

-## Alys or alys?

-alys.

-## What does alys do?
+## What does `alys` do?

-alys is an opinionated CSS reset.
-It provides rule-sets so that any un-styled HTML file that links to it will instantly look prettier.
-If you don't have time to customize your web page and your web page has [valid HTML](Home.md#best-practices) you can use alys without much hassle.
+`alys` is modern CSS toolkit that provides simple styles to any plain HTML file without doing a ton of configuration, e.g. wrapping simple elements inside `div`s and adding classes to those elements, etc.

+## Is this a Bootstrap 4 replacement?

+No. Bootstrap 4 is full-fledged CSS framework where you conform your HTML markup to BS's way of structuring elements.
+Whereas `alys` is technically a framework, `alys` does not _strictly_ dictate the structure of your mark up.

+## How to use `alys` in my project?

+There are various ways to include `alys` in your project.
+Refer to the [Getting Started](Home#getting-started) section for more information.

-## Do I need to do anything?
+## Do I need to do anything after including it in my HTML code?

-As of v0.1.0-alpha.12, alys only has one (1) _class_ selector, `sr-only`, and majority are _type_ and _attribute_ selectors.
-Some rule-sets are dependent on a combination of the two selectors, for example, the custom navigation bar only shows when there is a `nav` element and it has a `role` attribute set to `navigation`.
+Some rule-sets are dependent on a combination of some selectors, for example, the custom navigation bar only shows when there is a `nav` element and it has a `role` attribute set to `navigation`.

 The most essential elements on your web page should be:

 ```html
 <body>